-Test should arrange with the Department of Mathematics to take this test prior to registration.
-A student who places in MH 151 on the basis of the placement test may be able to earn credit by examination for MH 150.
+Pr., MH 150 or an appropriate score on the AUM Mathematics Placement Test.
+Basic analytic and geometric properties of the algebraic and trigonometric functions.
+Prepares students for MH 161.
+A maximum of five hours credit for MH 150, MH 155, and MH 160 may be applied toward graduation requirements.
+(A student who wishes to meet the prerequisite of this course on the basis of the AUM Mathematics Placement Test should arrange with the Department of Mathematics to take this test prior to registration.
+A student who places above MH 160 on the basis of the placement test may be able to earn credit by examination for MH 150 or MH 160.
 Contact the Department of Mathematics for details.)
-MH 151 usually is offered every quarter.
+MH 160 usually is offered every quarter.